suijingfeng/vkOpenArena/README.md

 ## TODO ##

-* Wait for ioquake3 to add/reject vorbis so we can fix Windows builds
-    - Cross compiling on Windows works in experimental/latest-libraries branch
-* Wait for ioquake3 to add/reject latest curl
-    - Required to fix build problems on Windows for some users
-    - Also in the experimental/latest-libraries branch
 * Verify that allowing say/say_team to bypass Cmd_Args_Sanitize is safe.
 * Try to avoid changing qcommon area to support GLSL.
 Canete's renderergl2 didn't need this change so this renderer shouldn't either.
 * Build in FreeBSD and Mac OS X
-* Remove compiler warnings.
-I kept them in for now so the code would be as close as possible to 0.8.8.
-* Potential GLSL debugging fix that was made available after 0.8.8 release
-    - Need to find a link to this.
-Is this real?
-* Fix Ogg Vorbis music looping hitching bug.
-* Restore the use of the WGL_3DFX_gamma_control extension

 ## NOTTODO ##